-There is a renewed interest in the mariculture of seaweeds for their integrated cultivation, the ecosystem services they provide and novel uses.
-The value of the ecosystem services provided by extractive species should be recognized, accounted for and used as financial and regulatory incentive tools.
+There is a renewed interest in the mariculture of seaweeds for their integrated cultivation, the ecosystem services they provide (e.g. nutrient biomitigation, oxygen provision, carbon sequestration, reduction of ocean acidification, etc.) and novel uses.
+The value of the ecosystem services provided by extractive species should be recognized, accounted for and used as financial and regulatory incentive tools (e.g. nutrient trading credits).
 The IMTA multi-crop diversification approach could be an economic risk mitigation and management option to address climate change impacts.